alexho11/C-programming-examples/README.md

 # C-programming-examples
-some demo of language of C
+some demos of language of C